Vermicomposting is one of the sustainable agriculture practices that follow the principles of organic farming.

 Process of Vermicomposting

-- To prepare the vermicompost, plastic or concrete tank can be used according to the availability (Size- based on the quantity of raw materials available)
+- To prepare the vermicompost, a plastic or concrete tank can be used according to the availability (Size- based on the number of raw materials available)

 - Add a thin layer of soil /sand (2-3 inches) at the bottom of the tank.